Focusing on the vocals will take your mixes to the next level.

 The next step is to go and practice what you have learned here.

-I took this post and created a downloadable PDF, called ‘Stop Mixing Vocals Wrong’, to help you implement all of this.
+I took to best of this post and created a downloadable PDF cheat sheet to help you implement all of this.